Last updated on November 2nd, 2019 at 09:59 pm

 Alternatively, purchase your rims and tyres from us, and we’ll do the calculation for you.
 One more complication, we need to know your chassis width.

 - Lay the tyre flat on the ground.

-- Zero offset is the middle of the rim.
-A positive wheel offset is closer to the outside of the rim whereas, a negative offset is closer to the chassis of the trailer.
+- Zero offsets is the middle of the rim.
+A positive wheel offset is closer to the outside of the tyre whereas; a negative offset is closer to the chassis of the trailer.